Beyoncé Delivers Emotional Speech At The 2016 CFDA Awards

-Despite suggestions that Kim Kardashian would be the shoo-in recipient of the coveted Fashion Icon award at the 2016 CFDA Awards, leave it to Queen Bey to swoop in and steal the show.
+Despite suggestions that Kim Kardashian was the shoo-in surprise recipient of the coveted Fashion Icon award at the 2016 CFDA Awards, leave it to Queen Bey to swoop in and steal the show.

 Clad in a glittery Givenchy suit, Beyoncé took the stage, accepting the honor from designer Diane von Furstenberg, who gave a shoutout to the singer's undeniable influence on the fashion community — and spoke highly of Bey's own, recently-debuted line, Ivy Park.
 What followed was an emotional speech that catalogued the importance of clothing and style through her life, which you can read here: